Daily Habits to Build Long Term Public Speaking Confidence

 woman confidence pose

 The Nano Speech is the most effective framework for building confidence systematically.
-It divides any message into three core parts: Open, Body, and Close.
-This simple structure allows speakers to focus on clarity, delivery, and presence without being overwhelmed by content complexity or stage dynamics.
-Daily practice using Nano Speeches reinforces clarity, timing, and vocal control while enabling you to build recent reps that accumulate into meaningful confidence over time.
+It splits any message into three parts: Open, Body and Close.
+That simple structure lets you focus on your clarity and presence without being overwhelmed by content or stage dynamics.
+Daily practice with Nano Speeches sharpens your clarity, timing and vocal control while you bank the recent reps that accumulate into real confidence over time.

-Practicing Nano Speeches in multiple contexts, from casual conversations to work updates, builds confidence in a safe, pressure free environment.
-The repeated success reinforces the principle that confidence is success remembered, providing a foundation of self-assurance that can be applied when facing larger, higher pressure audiences.
+Practising Nano Speeches in different contexts, from a casual conversation to a work update, builds confidence in a safe, pressure free environment.
+The repeated success reinforces the principle that confidence is success remembered, giving you a foundation of self assurance to draw on when you face a larger, higher pressure audience.

 Ten Nano Speeches Per Day

-Incorporate ten Nano Speeches into your daily routine for maximum effect:
+Work ten Nano Speeches into your daily routine for the best effect:

-• Morning Practice: Use your ‘good morning’ conversations as a nano speech.
-It’s just 20 seconds of starting a conversation.
+• Morning practice: use your "good morning" conversations as a Nano Speech.
+It is just 20 seconds of starting a conversation well.

-• Workplace Practice: Use brief opportunities such as team meetings, stand ups, or phone calls to deliver concise messages structured using the Nano Speech.
-Each interaction is a safe chance to build confidence and clarity.
+• Workplace practice: use the brief openings, a team meeting, a stand up, a phone call, to deliver a concise message structured on the Nano Speech.
+Each one is a safe chance to build confidence and clarity.

-• Evening Reflection: Mentally review the day’s Nano speeches.
-Replay moments where delivery felt clear, or focus was maintained, and note how energy was harnessed effectively.
-This reinforces recent reps and stores positive performance memories.
+• Evening reflection: mentally review the day's Nano Speeches.
+Replay the moments where the delivery felt clear or the focus held, and note how you harnessed the energy.
+That reinforces the recent reps and stores positive performance memories.

-Consistency with this routine ensures that speaking becomes second nature.
-Over time, anxiety diminishes as your brain associates practice with repeated, manageable success, transforming nervous energy into performance energy you can rely on under pressure.
-You don’t actually need 10 reps, but if you set the target and end up delivering 5 nano speeches throughout the day you win by creating a consistent daily speaking habit.
+Stay consistent with the routine and speaking becomes second nature.
+Over time the anxiety fades as your brain links practice with repeated, manageable success, turning nervous energy into performance energy you can rely on under pressure.
+You do not need all ten reps either; set the target, end up delivering five Nano Speeches across the day, and you still win by building a consistent daily speaking habit.

 Scaling Up Your Practice Gradually

 Scaling is a core principle for long term confidence.
-Beginners often try to tackle all aspects of public speaking at once, eye contact, stage movement, storytelling, advanced engagement techniques, which can overwhelm and trigger anxiety.
-The key is to start small and scale across three dimensions: settings, topics, and duration.
+Beginners often try to tackle every aspect of public speaking at once, the eye contact, the stage movement, the storytelling, the advanced engagement, which overwhelms them and triggers the anxiety.
+The key is to start small and scale across three dimensions: settings, topics and duration.

-Settings: Begin in low pressure environments such as one on one conversations, small team meetings, or informal virtual calls.
-Gradually increase audience size as confidence grows.
+Settings: begin in low pressure environments like a one on one conversation, a small team meeting, or an informal virtual call.
+Increase the audience size gradually as your confidence grows.

-Topics: Start with simple, familiar topics.
-Progress to work related insights, personal reflections, and eventually more complex subjects.
-Scaling topics ensures you build competence and comfort without feeling exposed.
+Topics: start with a simple, familiar topic.
+Progress to work related insights, then personal reflections, then more complex subjects.
+Scaling the topic builds competence and comfort without leaving you feeling exposed.

-Duration: Start with short Nano Speeches lasting 10–20 seconds.
-Extend to 1 minute, 5 minutes, and eventually full presentations.
-Each incremental increase strengthens endurance, control, and adaptability under pressure.
+Duration: start with short Nano Speeches of 10 to 20 seconds.
+Extend to 1 minute, then 5 minutes, then full presentations.
+Each increase strengthens your endurance and your control under pressure.

-Jumping into large presentations before readiness amplifies anxiety and can undermine progress.
-Avoid this by prioritizing low pressure practice first.
-Gradually increase audience size, complexity, and duration as comfort grows.
-This approach prevents overwhelm, allows you to build confidence incrementally, and ensures every stage of your journey reinforces positive experiences.
+Jumping into a large presentation before you are ready amplifies the anxiety and can undo your progress.
+Avoid it by prioritising low pressure practice first, then increasing the audience size, the complexity and the duration as your comfort grows.
+That approach prevents the overwhelm, lets you build confidence incrementally, and makes sure every stage of the journey reinforces a positive experience.

 Recent Reps and Confidence Memory

 Confidence is reinforced through recent reps.
-The more often you successfully deliver structured messages, the stronger your confidence becomes.
-Each successful delivery, whether in conversation, a meeting, or a rehearsal, acts as evidence that you can perform under pressure.
-By focusing on frequent, achievable reps, you steadily build an internal library of confidence that supports larger, higher stakes presentations.
-Without recent reps you will feel rusty if you haven’t presented for a while.
-Recent reps ensure that you show up at your best every time.
+The more often you successfully deliver a structured message, the stronger your confidence becomes.
+Each successful delivery, in a conversation, a meeting or a rehearsal, is evidence that you can perform under pressure.
+Focus on frequent, achievable reps and you steadily build an internal library of confidence that supports the larger, higher stakes presentations.
+Without recent reps you feel rusty if you have not presented for a while; with them, you show up at your best.

 Mindset Habits to Support Long Term Growth

-Mental habits complement physical practice in building lasting public speaking confidence.
-Daily focus on mindset helps speakers manage anxiety, embrace incremental growth, and prevent negative self-comparison.
+Mental habits complement the physical practice in building lasting confidence.
+A daily focus on mindset helps you manage the anxiety, embrace incremental growth, and stop the negative self comparison.

 Avoid Comparing Yourself With Other Speakers

-Comparing yourself to professional or seasoned speakers creates unrealistic expectations and can erode confidence.
-Instead, measure progress solely against your own starting point.
-Each improvement, no matter how small, represents real growth.
-Focusing on your journey allows you to celebrate incremental wins, avoid unnecessary self-criticism, and reinforce confidence in your unique abilities.
+Comparing yourself to a professional or seasoned speaker creates unrealistic expectations and erodes confidence.
+Measure your progress against your own starting point instead.
+Each improvement, however small, is real growth.
+Focusing on your own journey lets you celebrate the incremental wins, avoid the unnecessary self criticism, and build confidence in your own ability.

 Focus on Incremental Wins

-Breaking presentations into small, achievable goals reinforces progress.
-Successfully delivering a strong opening, a key point, or a controlled pause is a “small win” that builds internal confidence.
-Over time, these accumulated successes reinforce the confidence is success remembered principle, making each new speaking opportunity feel less intimidating and more manageable.
+Breaking a presentation into small, achievable goals reinforces your progress.
+Delivering a strong opening, a key point or a controlled pause is a small win that builds internal confidence.
+Over time those accumulated successes reinforce the confidence is success remembered principle, making each new speaking opportunity feel less intimidating.
+The same daily, incremental approach sits behind getting one percent better over time.

 Mindful Reflection

-Take a few minutes daily to reflect on practice sessions and speaking experiences.
-Note where nervous energy was controlled, clarity was maintained, or presence felt strong.
-By mentally cataloging these successes, you reinforce confidence memory and internalize lessons, turning reflection into a tool for sustained long term growth.
+Take a few minutes each day to reflect on your practice and your speaking experiences.
+Note where you controlled the nervous energy, kept your clarity, or felt your presence hold.
+Cataloguing those successes reinforces your confidence memory and embeds the lessons, turning reflection into a tool for sustained growth.

 Physical Habits to Reinforce Confidence

-Your body communicates authority and presence as strongly as your words.
-Incorporating daily physical habits strengthens composure, reduces anxiety, and reinforces public speaking confidence.
+Your body communicates authority as strongly as your words.
+Building in daily physical habits strengthens your composure, lowers the anxiety, and reinforces your confidence.

 Posture and Presence

-Stand tall, align shoulders, open your chest, and hold your head high.
-Practicing posture during your nano speeches, reinforces internal confidence while signaling authority externally.
-Physical presence directly impacts how others perceive you and how you feel internally during presentations.
+Stand tall, align your shoulders, open your chest, and hold your head high.
+Practising your posture during your Nano Speeches reinforces internal confidence while signalling authority outward.
+Physical presence shapes both how others perceive you and how you feel during a presentation.

 Breathing and Pauses

-Diaphragmatic and box breathing regulate adrenaline and calm nerves.
-Intentionally pausing during Nano Speeches improves pacing, clarity, and audience comprehension while giving your mind moments to recalibrate.
-These pauses strengthen presence, making delivery appear deliberate and composed.
+Diaphragmatic and box breathing regulate the adrenaline and calm the nerves.
+Pausing on purpose during a Nano Speech improves your pacing and clarity while giving your mind a moment to recalibrate.
+Those pauses strengthen your presence, making the delivery look deliberate and composed.

 Movement Practice

-Even without an audience, practice purposeful gestures, walking across a stage or room, and moving between focal points.
-Controlled movement increases spatial awareness, reinforces authority, and reduces nervous energy when speaking in front of others.
-Physical familiarity with movement creates a sense of control that translates to calm, confident delivery.
+Even without an audience, practise your purposeful gestures, walking across a room, and moving between focal points.
+Controlled movement builds spatial awareness, reinforces authority, and burns off the nervous energy when you speak in front of others.
+Familiarity with the movement creates a sense of control that carries into a calm, confident delivery.

 Getting Comfortable With Silence

-Embrace brief moments of silence, even when they feel uncomfortable or boring.
-Learning to pause allows your mind to slow down, process ideas, and respond in the moment.
-These pauses enhance thinking under pressure, create dramatic effect, and reinforce presence, ensuring that nervous energy is directed toward thoughtful, controlled performance rather than rushing through content.
+Embrace the brief moments of silence, even when they feel uncomfortable.
+Learning to pause lets your mind slow down, process the idea, and respond in the moment.
+Those pauses sharpen your thinking under pressure and reinforce your presence, so the nervous energy goes into a thoughtful, controlled performance rather than rushing through the content.

 Measuring Progress and Maintaining Long Term Confidence

-Long term confidence requires monitoring growth, reflecting on successes, and maintaining structured daily habits.
-Track Nano Speech practice, note the increasing difficulty in topics, settings, and duration, and observe how nervous energy is increasingly channeled into controlled performance.
+Long term confidence takes monitoring your growth, reflecting on the successes, and keeping the structured daily habits.
+Track your Nano Speech practice, note the rising difficulty in topics, settings and duration, and watch how the nervous energy gets channelled into controlled performance.

-Regular reflection reinforces recent reps and confidence memory.
-Over time, these habits create a self-reinforcing cycle: daily practice leads to small wins, which strengthens confidence, which supports more challenging presentations, which produce further wins.
-This process ensures that anxiety becomes a productive force rather than a barrier.
-Want to continue increasing your confidence with public speaking?
-Check out the Ultimate Guide to Public Speaking article.
+Regular reflection reinforces the recent reps and the confidence memory.
+Over time the habits create a self reinforcing cycle: daily practice leads to small wins, the wins strengthen confidence, the confidence supports more challenging presentations, and those produce further wins.
+That cycle turns anxiety into a productive force rather than a barrier.
+To keep building, work through the Ultimate Guide to Public Speaking.

 More From Liam Sandford